 Alta Vista Early College High School is a blend of high school and college in a rigorous yet supportive program, compressing the time it takes to complete a high school diploma and the first two years of college.
-GISD students who enroll in Dual Credit courses have the opportunity to earn a high school diploma and an Associate's degree or up to two years of credit towards a Bachelor's degree upon completion of their high school careers.
+GISD students who enroll in Dual Credit courses have the opportunity to earn a high school diploma and an Associate's degree or up to two vears of credit towards a Bachelor's degree upon completion of their high school careers.
+ECHS is located at Chaparral High School.

 Students enrolled in Early College are subject to the rules, guidelines and calendars of both GISD and DACC.
 Criteria for Admission

-- · Student must be an incoming freshmen - Student must demonstrate desire and determination - Student data will be reviewed - Student should be recommended by current teachers - Students must submit a complete application, interview, and submit letters of recommendation - Students will be accepted for admission on a per school year basis
+- Student must be an incoming freshmen - Student must demonstrate desire and determination - Student data will be reviewed - Student should be recommended by current teachers - Students must submit a complete application, interview, and submit letters of recommendation - Students will be accepted for admission on a per school year basis